 We and others have shown that deregulation of microRNAs (miRNAs) is associated with the pathogenesis and the progression of B-cell malignancies.
 Moreover, miRNAs can be used as strong predictors of prognosis in chronic lymphocytic leukaemia (CLL), diffuse large B-cell lymphoma (DLBCL), and mantle cell lymphoma (MCL).
-However, their role as prognostic markers in follicular lymphoma (FL) has not been investigated yet.
+However, their role as prognostic markers in follicular lymphoma (FL) has not yet been investigated.

-To address this issue we selected three miRNAs (miR-155, miR-181b, miR-150) which play critical roles in B-cell development and their aberrant expression was shown to affect the prognosis of CLL, DLBCL, and MCL patients.
-We analysed the expression of these miRNAs in 89 FL samples (fresh frozen and formalin-fixed paraffin-embedded [FFPE] tissues). miR-150 expression levels were significantly lower in the patients with high Ki67 positivity (>20%; P=0.003) and high FLIPI score (3-5; P=0.03).
+To address this issue, we selected three miRNAs (miR-155, miR-181b, miR-150) which play critical roles in B-cell development: their aberrant expression was shown to affect the prognosis of CLL, DLBCL, and MCL patients.
+We analysed the expression of these miRNAs in 89 FL samples (fresh frozen and formalin-fixed paraffin-embedded [FFPE] tissues). miR-150 expression levels were significantly lower in patients with high Ki67 positivity (>20%; P=0.003) and high FLIPI scores (3-5; P=0.03).
 We also observed significantly reduced miR-150 levels in FLs that transformed to DLBCL compared to the samples before transformation (P=0.01), and miR-150 was significantly less expressed in DLBCL than FL (4-fold change, P<0.001).
-Furthermore, FL patients with low miR-150 levels (<median) had significantly shorter survival (6.2 years vs. not reached; P=0.007; HR 3.0 [CI: 1.3-6.8]).
+Furthermore, FL patients with low miR-150 levels (<median) had significantly shorter survival rates (6.2 years vs. not reached; P=0.007; HR 3.0 [CI: 1.3-6.8]).
 In contrast, miR-181b and miR-155 did not associate with the clinical course or the survival of FL patients.

 In conclusion, our results suggest that miR-150 plays an important role in the clinical course of FL and could be used as a prognostic marker.
 This is, according to our knowledge, the first miRNA-based prognostic marker in FL, and one of the few available RNA markers that can be used both for FFPE and fresh tissue.